davejakenic/Free-the-World-Algorithm/README.md

 3) create two lists KLRE and KLFE of challenge_key.
 KLRE and KLFE have length m, respectively.

-4) copy LRE into list eLRE, in which each element of LRE is encrypted with the respective challenge_key in KLRE
+4) copy LRE into list eLRE, in which each element of LRE is encrypted symmetrically with the respective challenge_key in KLRE

-5) copy LFE into list eLFE, in which each element of LFE is encrypted with the respective challenge_key in KLFE
+5) copy LFE into list eLFE, in which each element of LFE is encrypted symmetrically with the respective challenge_key in KLFE

 6) post {{shuffle(eLRE,eLFE)}.encrypted(E.public_eligibility_key),E.public_eligibility_key}.signature(G) on the message board.

+Remark: Shuffle means that the order in which eLRE and eLFE are stated is random.
+The lists themselves remain in their priorly identified order.
+Example: eLRE={1,2}, eLFE={3,4}.
+Then shuffle(eLRE,eLFE) is equally likely to return either {{1,2},{3,4}} or {{3,4},{1,2}}.

 Afterwards, G writes a private file in which it lists: file_of_G:={LR,for each E in voting_pool{IE,LFE,KLRE,KLFE}}